mywanuo/LINE_1_RACE_seq_analysis/README.md

 	analyze_race_seq_flowcell2.py --inputdir processing_out_sabre/ --output flowcell2_output.tsv
 	```

-5. Statistical analysis, plasmid_match_no_tail_plasmid
+5. **Statistical analysis, plots**

 	Further analysis is done using R scripts.

-## How to get LINE-specific repeatmasker library:
+## How to get LINE-specific repeatmasker library

+For the identification of LINE1 sequences we used RepeatMasker run with the library containing only human LINE1 sequences.
+It can be easily prepared using scripts available in the RepeatMasker distribution and HMMER.
+The detailed procedure is shown below:

 * in the `util` subfolder in the RepeatMasker base directory run